Salivary gland tumors

 Do you have any of these symptoms?

-Benign tumors in the parotid gland are relatively frequent and their removal is recommended for preventive reasons (over the years some may become malignant) or for aesthetic reasons, since they produce deformations.
+Benign tumours in the parotid gland are relatively frequent and their removal is recommended for preventive reasons (over the years some can become malignant) or for aesthetic reasons, as they produce deformities.

-The objective of the treatment of salivary gland pathologies by means of minimally invasive techniques seeks to treat only the area of the affected gland, with the aim of minimizing the impact on the subsequent quality of life.
+The aim of treatment of salivary gland pathologies using minimally invasive techniques is to treat only the affected area of the gland in order to minimise the impact on subsequent quality of life.

-With extracapsular dissection and unlike conventional surgery for removal, it is possible to preserve the gland in the vast majority of cases, reducing the risks that may involve aesthetic deformities such as facial nerve paralysis or loss of facial volume or Frey's syndrome (profuse sweating of the skin of the parotid region when eating food).
+With extracapsular dissection, and unlike conventional removal surgery, it is possible to preserve the gland in the vast majority of cases, reducing the risks that may involve aesthetic deformities such as facial nerve paralysis or loss of facial volume or Frey's syndrome (profuse sweating of the skin in the parotid region when eating).

 In addition, the function of the organ, which in most cases is a healthy gland, is maintained.
-Since these are minimally invasive techniques, pain is minimized and recovery is very fast, so that in most cases the patient can return to work the next day.
+As these are minimally invasive techniques, pain is minimised and recovery is very quick, so that in most cases the patient can return to work the following day.

 Treatment of salivary gland tumors will always be surgical.